-- Ensure best value for money and avoid any conflict of interests - Estimated costs and tasks must be identified in the budget and Annex 1 - If not identified in Annex 1, S2R JU may still approve them without amendment if specifically justified in the periodic technical report and not entailing changes to the Agreement (beneficiary bears the risk of rejection). - Article 13 GA
+- Ensure best value for money and avoid any conflict of interests - Estimated costs and tasks must be identified in the budget and Annex 1 - If not identified in Annex 1, the Coordinator must request an amendment.
+The JU may still exceptionally approve them without amendment if specifically justified in the periodic technical report and not entailing changes to the Agreement (beneficiary bears the risk of rejection).

+Article 13 6

-Summary: Third parties (3)
+Summary: Third parties (2)

 - Similar to FP7 Special Clause 10

-- Must be identified in the GA - PIC
+- Must be identified in the GA PIC

 - Separate tasks / budget

 - Same cost eligibility criteria like beneficiaries

-- NEW: S2R JU may request them to accept joint and several liability for their EU contribution in order to protect the EU's financial interests.
+- NEW: S2R JU may request them to accept joint and several liability with the beneficiary in order to protect the EU's financial interests.

 - Article 14 GA